 This site is designed for visitors who are interested in becoming SPs, students who encounter SPs in the curriculum, people who are currently SPs, and faculty or facilitators who wish to use SPs in their courses or training programs.

-Please review the following links to navigate our Web site and to learn more about the Standardized Patient Program and how the staff of the Advanced Clinical Education Center can help create and ensure a rich educational experience.
+Please review the following links to navigate our Web site and to learn more about the Standardized Patient Program and how the staff helps to create and ensure a rich educational experience.

 M-211 Scaife Hall